KhosrovOzbalik/BasicSnakeGame/README.md

 # BasicSnakeGame
-The snake game everyone knows
+The snake game that everyone knows